oscardelalanza/newsweek/README.md

 - Run the command `git clone git@github.com:oscardelalanza/newsweek.git`.
 - Run the command `cd newsweek` to enter to the project directory.

+### Install

+- This project doesn't require installation, node modules, or similar.

 ### Usage

 To start the local development server do the following.